 Contra (New England)

-Last updated: May, 2023
+Last updated: April 2025

-Proponents of Contra-dance cite its advantages as:
+Proponents of Contra-dance cite its advantages over other country dance genres as:

-• most participants are ‘active’ most of the time - cf. a single ‘working couple’ in barn dances,
+- most participants are ‘active’ most of the time - c.f. a single ‘working couple’ in barn dances;

-• greater interaction with neighbors,
+- greater interaction with ‘neighbors’;

 * * *